 Porkfolio the piggybank

 This smart piggy bank makes our list based on the name alone.
 Genius!
 The Porkfolio is, fittingly, a smart piggybank that allows you to keep track of the money you put into it.
-With the app, you can help your kiddos set financial goals and get notifications alerting them when the piggybank is on the move (hint: it’s probably under someone’s bed).
-It comes in three colors and retails on Amazon for $20.
+With the app, you can help your kiddos set financial goals and get notifications alerting them when the piggy bank is on the move.
+It comes in three colors and retails on Amazon for $25.

 The Quirky Egg Minder

-The ratings on Amazon are dismal at 2.5 out of 5 stars, but the Egg Minder also has gained a bit of cult status, where it’s celebrated for being, well, quirky.
-Reviewer W. Giant notes in his five-star Amazon review that: “we can check on our eggs from the John, or the back of a police car, or even from in the emergency room, because those warning signs to turn off all cell phones are just stupid.
+The ratings on Amazon are dismal at 2.5 out of 5 stars, but the Egg Minder also has gained a bit of cult status and is celebrated for being, well, quirky.
+Reviewer W. Giant notes in his five-star Amazon review that “we can check on our eggs from the john, or the back of a police car, or even from in the emergency room, because those warning signs to turn off all cell phones are just stupid.
 The Egg minder will set all of our hearts and minds at ease.
 Our dreams of a more peaceful world are at hand.
-Thank you Egg minder.
+Thank you Egg Minder.
 Thank you.”

 Belty the Smart Belt

-We’ll admit, it is an attractive belt that could come in handy when our cell battery is at 12 percent at the airport.
-But at $149 a pop we could also just throw on a regular $25 belt, put a phone charger in our pocket or bag, and call it a day.
+We have to admit that it is an attractive belt that could come in handy when our cell battery is at 12 percent at the airport.
+But at $157 a pop, we could also just throw on a regular $25 belt, put a phone charger in our pocket or bag, and call it a day.

 The Smart Water Bottle